dogweather/forkful/content/en/c-sharp/calculating-a-date-in-the-future-or-past.md

 ---
+title:                "Calculating a date in the future or past"
-title:                "C# recipe: Calculating a date in the future or past"
+html_title:           "C# recipe: Calculating a date in the future or past"
 simple_title:         "Calculating a date in the future or past"
 programming_language: "C#"
 category:             "C#"